 - Too Residential – Residential properties, especially single family homes or vacant land surrounded by single family homes are typically low risk.
 This is not to say that there aren’t things like heating oil tanks that can be a concern in residential areas, they can.
 But residentially zoned land does not frequently come in contact with the types or quantities of hazardous chemicals that would impact the value of a property.

-If you need a Desktop Environmental Reports on your property or one you are interested in purchasing, give A3 Environmental Consultants a call.
-We’ll work to get your Environmental REC removed with the utmost in confidentiality, we’ll meet or exceed ASTM Standard E1527-13 on any sort of commercial or industrial property.
-Our reports meet the requirements of all lenders and government agencies such as the Small Business Administration (SBA), Housing and Urban Development (HUD) and the United States Department of Agriculture (USDA).
+If you need a Desktop Environmental Report, research or testing done on your property or one you are interested in purchasing, give A3 Environmental Consultants a call.
+Our Assessments meet the requirements of all commercial lenders and government agencies such as the SBA, Housing and Urban Development (HUD) and the United States Department of Agriculture (USDA).
 A3 Environmental Consultants can be reached at (888) 405-1742 or by email at Info@A3E.com.